-We believe Rule 506(c) offerings will continue to grow year over year because it is an inexpensive way to raise capital from accredited investors with a low cost of entry.
-Further, recent discussions by regulators regarding expanding the definition of an "accredited investors" may widen the pool of potential investors.
+Rule 506(c) offerings are an inexpensive way to raise capital from accredited investors with a low cost of entry.
 We estimate it can cost under \$10,000 to prepare an offering under Rule 506(c).
 There is no limitation on the amount raised, which makes this rule attractive to companies who just completed a Regulation Crowdfunding offering or are planning a Regulation A campaign in the near future.
 This exemption can be used together with Regulation A and Regulation Crowdfunding.
 For Regulation Crowdfunding offerings, this exemption provides companies an opportunity to extend an offering beyond Regulation Crowdfunding once the maximum \$1,070,000 has been reached.
 For Regulation A offerings, this exemption can be used as a fundraising option prior to the launch of the offering, because of the time it takes to get a Regulation A offering qualified.
+Currently, this represents only a small part of our overall business.